mariovns/tutorials/technical/Microservices/README.md

 * Configuration : with no. of microservices, the maintenance & configuration gets exceedingly tough
 * Monitoring : different microservices may need different kind of monitoring & needs to be maintained separately
 * Logging : increases with no. of micro-service
-* Transaction : transaction maintenance tough, rollbaclk tougher
+* Transaction : transaction maintenance tough, rollback tougher
 * Automation : w/o process automation or CI/CD, micro-service based product may not be a success
+* Issue of distributed System comes up as well, which are defined in CAP theorem.

 ### Microservices & cloud-native
 * CN : cloud infra